lowRISC/opentitan/sw/device/tests/crypto/README.md

 - Random tests
 - Coming soon: FIPS tests!

+The primary way of running crypto tests is to use the custom `autogen_cryptotest_...` Bazel rules, which create build targets specialized to different test sets.

 ## Setup

 Each algorithm has a C test file (ending in `_functest.c`) which reads test